everii-Group/mocoapp-api-docs/sections/activities.md

 ## PATCH /activities/{id}/billable_seconds

 Update only the billable seconds of an activity independently of the actual worked time (`worked_seconds`).
-This is useful when the billable time differs from the actual tracked time (e.g., courtesy services or write-offs).
+This is useful when the billable time differs from the actual tracked time.

 Only available to project leaders.
 Returns 403 if the current user lacks the required permissions.